SPEAK WITH A TEAM MEMBER (770) 920-6030

 Is it Possible to Have a Will and a Trust?

 In short, yes.
-In Georgia, you can have both a will and a trust.
+In Georgia, your loved one may have left a will or a trust.

 Bottom Line